is4302developer/IS4302/README.md

 Click on the link above to hear more about our final presentation on the integration of Blockchain technology and contact tracing!

 ## Steps to Run the Project
+Ensure that Node and Postgres are already installed.

 ### Frontend